Vermifilter: Primary blackwater treatment

 Primary treatment vermifilter reactors are designed to digest solid material, such as contained in raw sewage.
-Twin-chamber parallel reactors offer the advantage of being able to allow one to rest, while the other is active, in order to facilitate hygienic removal of humus with reduced pathogen levels.
+Twin-chamber parallel reactors offer the advantage of being able to allow one to rest, while the other is active, in order to facilitate hygienic humus removal.

-Worms actively digest the solid organic material.
+Worms digest the solid organic material.
 Over time, an equilibrium is reached in which the volume digested by a stable population of worms is equal to the input volume of solid waste.
-Seasonal and environmental factors (such as temperature) and variable influent volumes can cause buildup of solid waste as a pile.
-Although oxygen is excluded from the centre of this "wet" compost pile, worms work from the outside in and introduce air as necessary into the pile to meet their nutritional requirements.
-This food resource buffer ensures primary treatment vermifilters have a level of resilience and reliability, provided space is provided for a pile to build up.
-There is some evidence that the wet environment facilitates digestion of solid waste by worms.
+Seasonal and environmental factors (such as temperature) and variable influent volumes can cause solid waste buildup as a pile.

+Although ambient oxygen cannot the centre of this (wet) compost pile, worms work from the outside in and introduce air as necessary to meet their nutritional requirements.
+This food buffer provides a level of resilience and reliability, provided space is provided for a pile to develop.
+The wet environment may facilitate digestion of solid waste by worms.
 The volume of vermicast humus increases only slowly and occasionally needs to be removed from the primary treatment reactor.

-Primary treatment of wet mixed blackwater can also include greywater containing food solids, grease and other biodegradable waste.
+Treatable blackwater can include greywater containing food solids, grease and other biodegradable waste.
 Solid material is reduced to stable humus (worm castings), with volume reductions of up to tenfold.

-The process produces primary treated blackwater, with much of the solid organic material removed from the effluent.
-Because liquid effluent is discharged almost immediately on entering the digester, little dissolved oxygen is consumed by the wastewater through the filtration stage.
-However, oxygen demand is leached into the wastewater flow through the filter as worms digest the retained solids.
+The process produces primary treated blackwater, removing much of the solid organic material.
+Because liquid effluent is discharged almost immediately on entering the digester, little dissolved oxygen is consumed through the filtration stage.
+However, oxygen demand leaches into the wastewater flow through the filter as worms digest the retained solids.
 This oxygen demand can be removed with secondary treatment vermifilter reactors.
-Primary treatment vermifilters provide a similar level of liquid effluent treatment to a septic tank, but in less time because digestion of solids by worms takes place rapidly in an aerobic environment.
+Primary treatment vermifilters provide a similar level of liquid effluent treatment to a septic tank, but in less time because solid digestion by worms takes place more rapidly in an aerobic environment.

-The liquid effluent is either discharged directly to a drain field or undergoes secondary treatment before being used for surface or subsurface irrigation of agricultural soil.
+The liquid effluent is either discharged directly to a drain field or undergoes secondary treatment.